geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 ::::::{hint} Joining late?
 You may need to clone the workshop repository
 :class: dropdown

-If you're joining late, you may have missed a prior instruction to clone the workshop website and set up GitHub authentication.
+If you're joining late, you may have missed a prior instruction to start your CryoCloud server, clone the workshop website and set up GitHub authentication.

+To start your CryoCloud server, visit the reference section [](../../reference/01-starting-your-server.md).

-Open a terminal in your CryoCloud JupyterLab server:
+To clone the workshop repository, open a terminal in your CryoCloud JupyterLab server:

 ```bash
 cd  # Move to your home directory